charnar/GL-Project-Frontend/README.md

 Deployed on [Vercel](https://gl-project.vercel.app) 🚀

-GL Project is a gaming library collection ppplication where you can view all of your games in one place (Only steam is supported).
+GL Project is a gaming library collection application where you can view all of your games in one place (Only steam is supported).
 Just a fun little side project to get into web development.
 This repo is for the FE of GL Project, check out the [backend](https://github.com/conancom/GL-Project-Backend) as well!

 ## Setup